 Warriors And The Circle Of Life

-This photo below was taken when I was around 13-14 years old before a training session.
-Papa Daorung (or P’Tu in Thai) was my first Muay Thai teacher when I was just a kid at Sityodtong Camp in Thailand over 30+ years ago.
+This photo was taken when I was around 13-14 years old before a training session at Sityodtong Gym.
+Papa Daorung (or P’Tu in Thai) was my first Muay Thai teacher when I was just a kid at Sityodtong Gym in Thailand.
 He has the most beautiful heart of gold.
 In those days, he took me under his wing and cared for me like a little brother even though I had nothing to offer.
-He taught me the beautiful art of Muay Thai, and many other things about life.
+P’Tu taught me the beautiful art of Muay Thai, and many other things about life.
 And over the years, we went through some of the craziest shit together.

 When the circle of life blessed me with the precious opportunity to repay his kindness to me, I was thrilled.
 P’Tu was the first guy I invited to come teach Muay Thai at EVOLVE when I opened it almost 12 years ago.
 At the time, he was still living in poverty at Sityodtong Gym, earning around $250 per month with zero life savings.
 (Today, he earns approximately 30 times that amount every month at EVOLVE, and now has a meaningful nest egg for retirement).
 Our Grandmaster, Kru Yodtong Senanan, encouraged him to leave Thailand to join me in Singapore for a better future even though P’Tu had never been outside of Thailand in his whole life.
 A funny story is that we held hands on the plane ride here because he was scared out of his mind.
 It was his first time on an airplane.
 To be clear though, P’Tu is a certified badass who can knock you out with either hand.
 It is crazy to think that we are still together today 35 years later.